 Long-term success in implementing Industrial IoT will be dependent on a company’s ability to handle the snowballing amounts of sensor data being created.
 A growing number of firms are discovering that traditional relational database systems are proving inadequate in handling these volumes; this inadequacy is reflected in the significantly increased spend on license fees, infrastructure, and operating costs.
 By turning to the high-performance, low latency technology provided by Kx, industrial firms can make use of its combination of in-memory processing of streaming and historical data, efficient columnar design, and highly-integrated query language to supercharge their legacy systems with the fastest analytics engine on the market.
 We are currently working, amongst others, with:

-- Aston Martin Red Bull Racing as a team supplier where our technology’s first deployment is for the analysis of wind tunnel data, a critical element in the development of faster, more competitive F1 cars
+- Aston Martin Red Bull Racing as an innovation partner where our technology’s first deployment is for the analysis of wind tunnel data, a critical element in the development of faster, more competitive F1 cars

 - a Fortune 500 engineering solutions company within precision manufacturing to incorporate Kx technology into the next version of its fault detection product range from improved performance and scalability

 Powered by the world’s fastest time-series in-memory and columnar database, Kx is able to handle millions of events and measurements per second, gigabytes to petabytes of historical data, with nanosecond resolution, more efficiently and cost-effectively than any available alternatives — thus accelerating your evolution into IIoT.

 The basis for Kx Technology is a unique integrated platform which includes a high-performance historical time-series columnar database called kdb+, an in-memory compute engine, and a real-time streaming processor all unified with an expressive query and programming language called q.
 Designed from the start for extreme scale, and running on industry standard servers, the kdb+ database has been proven to solve complex problems faster than any of its competitors.LEARN MORE